 Where the design community meets.

-Developer Joined about 6 years ago
+Developer Joined over 6 years ago

 Roth IRA through Vanguard, 401k through my employer, and trying out Acorns now as well, which seems to be similar to Qapital.

 A lot of people, especially younger people, do not adequately prepare for retirement.
 If you can afford to start young, you should, even if you can't max out Roth contributions, for example, something is better than nothing at all.

 For those being critical of the design, it's very easy to critique without context.
 However, you don't know what Mule's research yielded, you don't know what constraints they were faced with, you don't know what the University wanted, you really don't know any of the details that went into the design direction of the website.

 While you're entitled to your opinion, I do think it is unfair to simply throw around derogatory comments because it doesn't appeal to your own tastes.